OrestTa/MultipleCalendarsSelector/docs/README.md

 For the latest version of this Privacy Policy, please refer to the extension detail page on Chrome Web Store.

 ## Homepage

 Hosted at [https://orestta.github.io/MultipleCalendarsSelector](https://orestta.github.io/MultipleCalendarsSelector).

 ## Source Code

 Hosted at [https://github.com/orestta/MultipleCalendarsSelector](https://github.com/orestta/MultipleCalendarsSelector).

 ## Local Development

 Just edit the files in the root of the repo away (probably mainly in `/src/`).
 To test, open your Chrome, go to [Settings -> Extensions](about:extensions), select "Load unpacked" in the top-left corner, and point it to the root of the repo.
 Observe the "Errors" button while testing, and use the "refresh" icon to re-load.

-## Deployment to Chrome Store
+## Contributing

-Feel free to submit a pull request (PR) to [the repo](https://github.com/OrestTa/MultipleCalendarsSelector/pulls) any time detailing your suggested code changes (incl. rationale), and request a review from the Chrome Store maintainer `OrestTa`.
+Feel free to submit a pull request (PR) to [the repo](https://github.com/OrestTa/MultipleCalendarsSelector/pulls) any time detailing your suggested code changes (incl. rationale), and request a review from the Chrome Store maintainer `igortrsk`.

+## Chrome Store: Packaging and Deployment

+_This is for the Chrome Store maintainer only._

+1. Make sure you've bumped the version field in `manifest.json`.
+2. Run `./package.sh`.
+3. Upload the created zip file to https://chrome.google.com/webstore/devconsole/71bba2b3-f8e2-48e8-84c7-c14f10546c6e/dlfbgdklfofchbhpeimkpepfldhkpojn/edit/package and submit for review.
+4. Bring up the master branch to the commit that's reviewed and released.
+5. Optional: Bump the version field so you don't forget it in the future.

 ## Licence and Disclaimer